1. General terms

-These subscription terms are entered into by accepting the terms in connection with the customer's order or by using the agreed Service, and they apply between Xena ApS, CVR number 34080631 (hereinafter called "the Supplier"), and the customer (hereinafter called "the Customer").
+These subscription terms are entered into by accepting the terms in connection with the customer's order or by using the agreed Software as a Service ("Service"), and they apply between the customer ("the Customer") and Xena ApS ("the Supplier").

 2. The agreed Service

 In accordance with these Terms, the Customer obtains the right to use the agreed Service, which is made available online as Software as a Service.
 The Customer obtains no copyright or title to the agreed Service and no licence to execute or use the agreed Service except as Software as a Service.

 The Customer's subscription allows the Customer to use the agreed Service for the number of users for whom licences have been ordered.
 If the Customer requires additional users, the relevant number of licences must be ordered, and the Customer accepts that the price will increase accordingly.